e-mail: bok@dhit.pl

 Neodymium magnets are commonly used in various electrical devices, including meters, alarm systems, electric locks, speakers, monitors, televisions, motors, drones, and wind turbines.
 The main industries that utilize neodymium magnets include the automotive, furniture, food, energy, textile, toy, and medical industries.

-Neodymium magnets made from the compound Nd2Fe14B are a sintered iron, boron, and neodymium composite.
-In reality, neodymium magnets contain only about 30% of neodymium, and it is due to their atomic structure that these magnets are so strong.
+Neodymium magnets made from the compound iron, boron, and neodymium alloy are a composite iron, boron, and neodymium composite.
+In reality, neodymium magnets contain only about 30% of neodymium, and it is due to their atomic structure that these magnets are so potent.

 No, it does not double.